joedefen/subshop/README.md

 # SUBSHOP Command Use
 ## Common terms and options
 ### subshop's Options, Sub-Commands, and Targets
-The subshop sub-commands often share terminology and conventions.
+The `subshop` sub-commands often share terminology and conventions.
 The typical form of a subcommand is:
 ```
     $ subshop -h # shows the available subcommands
     $ subshop {subcmd} -h # help for the given subcommand
     $ subshop {subcmd} [{options}] {targets} # typical use
 ```
+You can only run one `subshop` instance at a given time.
+File locking is used to ensure exclusivity, and since file locking is imperfect, it may be necessary to remove the lock file shown when the lock cannot be obtained ONLY IF IN ERROR.
+File locking protects the integrity of its various state files.
+Generally, if a state file becomes corrupted, you should remove it (states files typically reside in `~/.cache/subshop/`).

 #### Selecting subshop "Options"
 Options are specified with `-{letter}` or `--{word}` arguments.
 In Python 3.7+, options and non-options can be intermixed; otherwise, you must place all sub-command options immediately after the {subcmd}.
 Here are a few common options: